rafagonc/Depend/README.md

 Just provide the DPRegistry the implementation for the protocol:
 <pre>  [[DPRegistry sharedRegistry] registerImplementation:[DPDatasource class] forProtocol:@protocol(DPDatasourceProtocol) context:nil];</pre>
 The implementation works this way:
-**If you provide a class**: The injection class will instantiate for you with the default constructor   **If you provide an instance**: The instance will be injected!
+**If you provide a class**: The injection class will instantiate for you with the default constructor. **If you provide an instance**: The instance will be injected!

 ## The Injection